ibm-cloud-docs/appid/tutorial-kubernetes-auth.md

 ## Configuring Ingress
 {: kube-ingress}

 During cluster creation, both a private and a public IBM Kubernetes Service Application Load Balancer (ALB) are created for you.
-To deploy your application and take advantage of your Ingress controller, create a deployment script.
-{: shortdesc}
+To add application protection for apps that run in your cluster, update your Ingress resource YAML.

 To ensure the best performance of the integration, it is recommended that you always use the latest version of IBM Kubernetes Service Application Load Balancer (ALB).
 By default, auto-update is enabled for your cluster.
 For more information about auto-updates, see [On-demand ALB update feature on {{site.data.keyword.containershort}}](https://www.ibm.com/cloud/blog/on-demand-alb-update-feature-on-ibm-cloud-kubernetes-service).
 {: tip}

 1. Get the secret that was created in your cluster namespace when you bound {{site.data.keyword.appid_short_notm}} to your cluster.
-Note: this is **not** your Container Registry namespace.
+Your binding will look similar to the following: `binding-<appid_instance_name>`.

   ```
   kubectl get secrets --namespace=<namespace>